"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 The guards opened the west gate allowing them passage into the dark woods of Western Doomwood.
 Roland led them with Kid and Cry while Sight stood center while Hands and Simon took the back.

-The first sign of the Rose having began to move out west was the entrance to an old graveyard walled off with bricks, the groans of the dead faintly audible behind the wall.
+The first sign of the Rose having begun to move out west was the entrance to an old graveyard walled off with bricks, the groans of the dead faintly audible behind the wall.

 Carrying on down the road, Sight noticed a black light streak across the sky.